An electric vehicles charging bay. Pexels Image

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from Tesla’s quarterly and annual reports, earnings releases, investors presentations, update letters, webcast, etc., which are available in Tesla Press Releases.
+1. All financial figures presented were obtained and referenced from Tesla’s quarterly and annual reports published on the company’s investor relations page: Tesla Press Releases.

 2. Pexels Images.